 Possibly, however the process for determining the amount of credit available is not the same as it is with a public post-secondary institution.
-Post-secondary institutions that are members of either the Association of Canadian Community Colleges (ACCC) or the Association of Universities and Community Colleges (AUCC) may recognize credit from each other through established provincial credit transfer systems, e.g., ACAT or BCCAT, or through formal articulation agreements.
+Post-secondary institutions that are members of either the Association of Canadian Community Colleges or Universities Canada may recognize credit from each other through established provincial credit transfer systems, e.g., ACAT or BCCAT, or through formal articulation agreements.
 However, such credit recognition is not automatic and the evaluation and credit amounts will be subject to the policies and program requirements of each institution.
-If credit recognition between member ACCC/AUCC institutions is available, it is often classified as 'transfer credit'.
+If credit recognition between member ACCC/Universities Canada institutions is available, it is often classified as 'transfer credit'.

 What is a 'Block' of transfer credit?

 An individual who has completed a certificate or diploma from a recognized post-secondary institution may receive a 'block' of transfer credit towards a TRU-OL program.
 If only some of the courses within the certificate or diploma program were completed, then those courses would be individually assessed for transfer credit.

 What is an Articulations Agreement?
 Does it affect my previous credits from another institution?